The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade

 \section{Front-End DAQ System}

-The primary component of the front-end DAQ system is the Tile Main Board (TMB); a project specific board designed by the KIT Institute for Data Processing and Electronics (IPE).
-Each TMB is designed to digitize and transmit detector signals and provide slow control for a single 166-pixel detector module.

-A TRISTAN detector module consists of a monolithic silicon SDD chip attached perpendicularly to a copper cooling and support structure, which hosts the in-vacuum electronic readout components \cite{Siegmann_2024}.
-Signal amplification and detector control is provided by the ETTORE ASIC, which is a 12-channel low-noise charge sensitive amplifier with a pulsed reset tailored to operate with the TRISTAN SDD with an integrated junction field-effect transistor \cite{ETTORE_ASIC}.
-Each module is equipped with two high-density ASIC boards containing seven ASICs each.
-The amplified detector signals are driven through $\mathcal{O}(\SI{1}{\meter})$ Kapton flat cables to the vacuum feedthroughs.

 The primary component of the front-end DAQ system is the Tile Main Board (TMB); a project specific board designed by the Karlsruhe Institute of Technology (KIT) Institute for Data Processing and Electronics (IPE).
 Each TMB is designed to digitize and transmit detector signals and provide slow control for a single 166-pixel detector module.
-The TMB is connected onto the detector vacuum chamber by four 100-pin micro-D connectors, providing connections for detector signal readout, in-vacuum sensor readout, and in-vacuum electronic control voltages.
-The location at the detector chamber sits on a high voltage of up to $\SI{25}{\kilo\volt}$, necessary for the operation of a post-acceleration electrode (PAE), and is exposed to a $\mathcal{O}(\SI{100}{\milli\tesla})$ stray magnetic field of the detector magnet. \cite{Amsbaugh_2015}.
+The TMB is connected onto the detector vacuum chamber by four 100-pin micro-D connectors, providing connections for detector signal and sensor readout as well as the in-vacuum control voltages.
+The location at the detector chamber sits on a high voltage of up to $\SI{25}{\kilo\volt}$, necessary for the operation of a post-acceleration electrode (PAE), and is exposed to an $\mathcal{O}(\SI{100}{\milli\tesla})$ stray magnetic field of the detector magnet \cite{Amsbaugh_2015}.
 Therefore, the TMB excludes any ferromagnetic components and is powered with isolation transformers.
-All data transfer between a TMB and the back-end FPGA board is done via fiberoptic links.
+All data transfer between a TMB and the back-end FPGA board is done via fiber optic links.

 The TMB consists of a $\SI{411}{\milli\meter} \times \SI{340}{\milli\meter}$ PCB that is populated with submodules, each with a specific readout or control task.
 The separation of tasks into smaller submodules allows for easier development, troubleshooting, and repair.
-The TMB sub modules include: Microcontroller ($\mu$C), Power Supply, Bias, RESET, voltage offset or Gatti Slider, and ADC Boards.
+The TMB submodules include: Microcontroller ($\mu$C), Power Supply, Bias, RESET, voltage offset or Gatti Slider, and ADC Boards.
 All modules are custom designed for this project except for the $\mu$C board.
-The components and connections of the TMB's submodules are diagrammed in \autoref{fig:TMB_schematic}, with an example TMB installed on a detector chamber shown in \autoref{fig:TMB_replica}.
+The components and connections of the TMB's submodules are shown in \autoref{fig:TMB_schematic}, with an example TMB installed on a detector chamber shown in \autoref{fig:TMB_replica}.
 The structure and role of each of the submodules are given below.